elunna/hackem/hackem_changelog.md

 - Necromancers now receive a +1 alignment bonus when digging graves, and will exercise wisdom if found a corpse.
 - The necromancer's starting ghoul has the ghoulname option available.

-With inspiration from Aosdict's ideas, the Necromancer role has been overhauled with a new approach.

 ##### Spirits